engintron/engintron/README.md

 In there, you'll find basic options to control Nginx, Apache and MySQL, all in one convenient place.
 Additionally, you can edit all of Nginx's configuration files (as well as some from Apache & MySQL) to get even more from Engintron (e.g. configure Engintron for use with CloudFlare).
 If however all you want is to accelerate both static & dynamic content delivery, then Engintron is already setup for you and you don't need to do anything more.

-Inside the Engintron app dashboard you'll also find some handy utilities to monitor things like your Nginx access & error logs, check processes on your server, run database diagnostics or list active connections on ports 80 & 443 (for HTTP & HTTPS traffic respectively).
+Inside the Engintron app dashboard you'll also find some handy small utilities that make managing your server more productive.

 _For more information regarding setup, configuration or uninstallation, as well as other cPanel optimization tips, please visit the project's Wiki pages at: [https://engintron.com/docs](https://engintron.com/docs)_